Cold and Broke

 - I could find a bus route that would get me close to my apartment.

-- I could take the red line to Lawrence and walk a mile (in the cold) down Lawrence.
+- I could take the Howard-Dan Ryan (“Ho-DaR” “Red Line”) to the Lawrence stop and walk a mile or two (in the cold) down Lawrence Avenue.

 - I could take a taxi.

-I departed for The Biograph from the Brown Line stop near my home and figured I’d make a “game-time”decision about my return trip based on the weather when I headed home.
+I departed for The Biograph from the Brown Line stop near my home and figured I’d make a “game-time”decision about my return trip based on the weather and the time when I headed home.

 Gordon, Burt and Me